How to play the Easter calorie game and win

 Cadbury cream eggs (39g)

-These tasty delights provides a smashing 172 calories.
+These tasty delights provide a smashing 172 calories.
 This can easily be burned off with a game of Ultimate Frisbee with friends at the beach (20 min of frisbee will burn approximately 200 calories).

 The inevitable Easter drinks